Burmese Buddhist Temple (Singapore): Relocation

 In 1981, the family of the late U Kyaw Gaung was served a notice by the Urban Redevelopment Authority to vacate their house.
 Following the Government's resettlement programme, the temple was relocated on Tai Gin Road in 1988 where it stands today.
 Under the guidance of the temple's Spiritual Advisor, Sayadaw U Pannavamsa, together with the combined efforts of the resident monks, members of the public, and well-wishers, the new temple building was officially opened in 1991.
 The temple has intricate Burmese architectural style with teak wood carvings that were donated by the Tripitaka Nikaya Main Ministrative Body (Ti Ni) of Myanmar.

 Bodhi tree

 A Bodhi tree (Ficus religiosa), can be seen in the compound of the temple.
 It was grown from a seed from its parent tree at Mangala Vihara Buddhist Temple at 30 Jalan Eunos, Singapore.
 A Buddha image is placed under the Bodhi tree to remind people that Sakyamuni Buddha attained Enlightenment while meditating under a Bo tree at Bodh Gaya, in the Ganges valley, around 600 BCE.
-It was nurtured by the late Madam Boey, a devotee of Mangala Vihara.
-Its parent tree was a sapling brought to Singapore from Sri Lanka by Venerable Mahinda, the son of Ashoka the Great of India, which was a descendant of the Bodhi tree under which the Buddha attained Enlightenment.
+It was nurtured by the late Madam Boey, a devotee of Mangala Vihara Temple.
+Its parent tree was a sapling brought to Singapore from Sri Lankan Jaya Sri Maha Bodhi lineage by Venerable Mahinda, the son of Ashoka the Great of India, which was a descendant of the Bodh Gaya Bodhi tree under which the Buddha attained Enlightenment.